 Sharing the download directory and sstate cache directory might look dangerous.
 What if I’m running two independent builds together and they both try to download the source code for the same recipe?
 What if bitbake takes an sstate cache entry for the same recipe, but built from different settings?

-Short answer is: it is safe.
+Short answer: it is safe.

 , you have an idea of what those variables and functions are.
 This means that if you rebuild the same recipe with even slightly different settings (source code version, applied patches, compiler optimization flags, permissions of installed files, whatever) the hash value will change, and a different sstate cache entry will be created.